-Earth Day: 10 ways the world is used in TV news graphics
+10 ways the world has used in TV news graphics

-In honor of Earth Day this past weekend, we thought we’d take a look at some notable uses of imagery of the earth and world maps in TV news.
+Here’s a look at some notable uses of imagery of the earth and world maps in TV news — from both the past and present.

 ‘World News Tonight’